 Under Sheriff Koutoujian’s leadership, Middlesex County was chosen as one of three Data Driven Justice (DDJ) Project pilot sites by the Laura and John Arnold Foundation.
 DDJ is a national initiative focused on linking police, jail, hospital and service provider data to identify individuals with behavioral health needs within in these systems with a goal of producing better outcomes that enhance public safety.

-In February of 2019, Sheriff Koutoujian was elected by his peers to serve as Vice President of Major County Sheriffs of America, representing sheriffs from the most populous counties in the nation The Sheriff also sits on the Advisory Board for the Council on State Governments Justice Center, a national nonprofit organization whose findings and technical assistance are utilized by state officials across the U.S. Sheriff Koutoujian currently serves as President of the Massachusetts Sheriffs’ Association, and is a founding member of Law Enforcement Leaders to Reduce Crime & Incarceration, a group of over 150 police chiefs, attorneys general, sheriffs and agency leaders committed to reducing rates of incarceration.
+In January of 2020, Sheriff Koutoujian began his first term as President of Major County Sheriffs of America (MCSA), representing sheriffs from the most populous counties in the nation.
+Sheriff Koutoujian previously served as MCSA’s Vice President and Chair of its Communications Committee.
+The Sheriff also sits on the Advisory Board for the Council on State Governments Justice Center, a national nonprofit organization whose findings and technical assistance are utilized by state officials across the U.S. Sheriff Koutoujian currently serves as President of the Massachusetts Sheriffs’ Association, and is a founding member of Law Enforcement Leaders to Reduce Crime & Incarceration, a group of nearly 200 police chiefs, attorneys general, sheriffs and agency leaders committed to reducing rates of incarceration.
 He has also been recognized as a “Champion of Justice Reform” by the Coalition for Public Safety - a national bipartisan collective advancing criminal justice reform.

 As one of the nation’s highest elected Armenian-American officials, Sheriff Koutoujian was awarded the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO).
 He is a recipient of the Medal of Gratitude from the Republic of Artsakh and the Republic of Armenia’s Mkhitar Gosh Medal.